 |Wheat-germ||12-23||52-59||3-10||British Pharmacopoeia 2013|

 As you can see, even though rosehip oil isn’t the highest in linoleic acid, it’s got one of the best ratios of linoleic to oleic acid.

 If you’re acne-prone, these oils are great starting oils for oil cleansing or moisturising since the texture’s so light.
 You can rub a few drops into your skin as part of your skincare routine (I’d recommend near the end of your routine – check out this post about why the order in your routine matters), or mix it into your moisturiser.

-Linoleic acid isn’t the only beneficial component in rosehip oil – you’ll also get a hefty dose of vitamin A and antioxidants, as well as oleic and linolenic acids.
+The linoleic acid content isn’t the only beneficial aspect of rosehip oil – you’ll also get a hefty dose of vitamin A and antioxidants.
 I think it’s the combination of these rather than a single component that makes my skin respond so well to rosehip oil.
 I’ve banged on about vitamin A for skincare in the past.
 Cold-extracted rosehip oil is also rich in antioxidants, which limit oxidative damage from the sun, pollutants and even just air and being alive.
 Trilogy Rosehip Oil Antioxidant+ actually has a few extra additions – tomato and cranberry oils, and lycopene – which means you get more antioxidants in one hit.
 If you’re lazy like me, you might also want to upgrade your rosehip oil to an antioxidant-boosted version!

 Trilogy Rosehip Oil Antioxidant+ was provided for review, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially, thank you!
 For more information, see Disclosure Policy.